rocjs/roc/docs/config/commands.md

 ```

 ### configObject
 Will contain the final configuration object.
-This means that the application configuration will have been merged with the configuration from the extensions as well as the settings that was defined in the cli at runtime.
+This means that the application configuration will have been merged with the configuration from the packages as well as the settings that was defined in the cli at runtime.

 ### metaObject
 Will contain the final meta configuration object.
-This means that the application configuration will have been merged with the configuration from the extensions.
+This means that the application configuration will have been merged with the configuration from the packages.

-### extensionConfig
+### packageConfig
-The configuration object where all extensions has been merged.
+The configuration object where all packages has been merged.
 This means that this does not contain the application configuration or settings set in the cli.

 ### parsedArguments
 An object with the following properties: